simplybusiness/Kiln/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v1.4%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Join the chat at https://gitter.im/Kiln-security/community](https://badges.gitter.im/Kiln-security/community.svg)](https://gitter.im/Kiln-security/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Kiln is a collection of dockerised application security tools, a validating HTTP proxy to forward the tool output to an Apache Kafka cluster and a collection of connectors to consume data from the Apache Kafka cluster and perform tasks like Slack notifications, raising items on a team's backlog, or determine trends in security findings.
+Kiln is a tool that makes it easy to run a range of security tools on project repositories, automatically notify teams of issues via connectors such as Slack, and monitor trends in findings to guide AppSec efforts within an organisation.
+Kiln has been designed as a collection of dockerised application security tools, a validating HTTP proxy to forward the tool output to an Apache Kafka cluster and a collection of connectors to consume data from the Apache Kafka cluster.

-The main goal of Kiln is to make security tools easy for teams to adopt while also gathering useful data for a security team.
+Some of the current use cases for Kiln are:

+- Collect application dependency security issues for Ruby and Python, with other languages to follow.
+- Notify teams on Slack about issues in their application dependencies.
+- Suppress issues if they are false positives (either for a specific period of time or indefinitely).
+- Build custom service integrations by consuming events from Kafka.
+- Stream event data from Kafka to a data lake or process the event stream directly to perform analysis, reporting and metric calculation.
+- Run analyses on the data and monitor trends such as which repositories have most vulnerable dependencies, what is the average time to fix issues within and across teams.

 ## Architecture
 Kiln is architected as a modular, event sourcing system with only two required components: the Kiln Data Collector and an Apache Kafka cluster.
 When you run a Kiln Security Scanner, the tool output is send to the data-collector, which acts as a data validation point and HTTP interface to the Apache Kafka cluster.
 The data-collector then inserts the tool output and some additional metadata into a Kafka topic.
 For an introduction to Event Sourcing, checkout https://dev.to/barryosull/event-sourcing-what-it-is-and-why-its-awesome.